 Not only that, this book is the perfect choice of leaving gift for that special friend you’re saying goodbye to.
 So click here and order now, before they catch that flight!

-Don’t forget that author royalties from Life on the Move will be donated to Mwana Villages in Congo, for their important work in providing refuge to the vulnerable, in orphan prevention and in family preservation.
-It’s a cause with close connection to some of the book’s contributors, so click here to read more about Mwana and how you can help them.
-(You can start by, you guessed it, clicking here to buy your copy of Life on the Move.)
+Author royalties from Life on the Move will be donated to Mwana Villages in Congo, for their important work of providing refuge to the vulnerable, of orphan prevention and family preservation.
+It’s a cause with close connection to some of the book’s contributors.

 And in the meantime, make sure, in the intensity of this month, that you breathe, pause, and appreciate this threshold moment, before the next chapter of your story.